 Which states are “welfare states”?

-WalletHub produces an annual list of the most and least dependent states in the U.S. as of this writing, New Mexico is the most dependent state, followed by Kentucky and Mississippi.
-The least dependent states are Delaware, Kansas, and Illinois.
+WalletHub produces an annual list of the most and least dependent states in the U.S. as of this writing, Alaska is the most dependent state, followed by Mississippi and Kentucky.
+The least dependent states are Kansas, New Jersey, and Delaware.
 Since Puerto Rico is not a state, it is not included.

 Dependence is calculated by how many government contracts and grants a state receives, as well as how much they receive in social services.
 Arguably, contracts and grants aren’t welfare payments.
 In fact, the U.S. government uses the term “welfare” for just one program: TANF, or Temporary Aid to Needy Families.
 Other government benefits may be included when people talk casually about welfare.